 Daniel was the kind of person who had made up his mind not to conform to the pattern of the world around him, but to be changed by the renewing of his mind to discern God's will for him (check out Romans 12:2).
 God favoured him, and was working on his behalf, but Daniel had to play his part too.

 In a strange new place, he worked hard to adapt to a new culture.
 Culture alone wasn't the enemy; his first battle ground was compromise.
 He didn't use his God-given commission as an excuse to not put any work in.
 He was polite, determined and steadfast (kept going) in doing right.
 Daniel knew who he was, because he understood Whose he was.

 More tests came along Daniel's path (including a fiery furnace and some hungry lions), but his faithfulness in the small decisions prepared him for the life-changing stories that we read about today.
 Hard work is worth it.

 So what now?
 Read Luke 6:27-36.
 Has there been any unhealthy compromise in your life recently?
 How can you change this?

-The Word For You Today (an adaptation of The Word for Today authored by Bob & Debby Gass) is published under licence by RBG New Zealand.
+The Word For You Today (an adaptation of The Word for Today authored by Bob & Debby Gass) is published under licence by Rhema Media.
 2011 UCB International Ltd